B-Salinas/b-nodes/README.md

 <!--
 b-nodes - been, be, become
 Created by B Salinas on 12-01-2022
+Updated by B Salinas on 01-15-2023
 -->

 # b-nodes

 ### Table of Contents

 - [History](https://github.com/B-Salinas/b-nodes/blob/main/core/history.md)
 - [Philosophy](https://github.com/B-Salinas/b-nodes/blob/main/core/philosophy.md)
 - [References](https://github.com/B-Salinas/b-nodes/blob/main/core/refs.md)

 ---

 b-nodes are my attempt at solving the problem of efficient and simple digital communication by creating a different type of node and a hybrid data structure.
 We have to go back to the beginning.

 <p align="center" >
   <em>